Read IDC’s MarketScape Report for Top Global AP Automation Solutions.

 Faster Payment Times

-Implementing an invoice processing system makes it simpler to move invoices through the processing structure.
-This means bills get paid on time and everyone is happy.
+Implementing an invoice processing system simplifies the process of moving invoices through the processing structure.
+This means bills get paid on time, and everyone is happy.

 Reduced Labor

-Developing a more efficient invoice processing system allows a business to reduce the manual workload of its labor force.
+Developing a more efficient invoice processing system allows a business to reduce the manual workload of its labour force.
 You can then redirect these resources to other value-based duties, leading to a happier and more productive staff.
-Additionally, according to the Institute of Financial Management (IOFM), accounts payable is the #1 most time-consuming function in finance, so automating it should be an essential element of any CFO’s strategy to modernize the finance organization.
+Additionally, according to the Institute of Financial Management (IOFM), accounts payable is the #1 most time-consuming function in finance, so automating it should be an essential element of any CFO’s strategy to modernise the finance organisation.

 Invoice Processing Workflow